Akollek/LaTeX-Alpha/README.md

 ========

 AlphaTeX is a LaTeX package which incorporates the typesetting ease and control of LaTeX with the power of the Wolfram Language.
-The goal of AlphaTeX is to provide the most complete, powerful and self-suficient typesetting environment.
+The goal of AlphaTeX is to provide the most complete, powerful and self-sufficient typesetting environment.

 __Please see AlphaTeX-Demo.pdf for fuller documentation__